How to view and analyze a CPInfo output file in DiagnosticsView

 CPInfo Sections Navigation

-Note: Binary files (.UUE extension) will not be opened in Text Viewer.
-Double-clicking on this section will not perform any action.
+Note: If the appropriate viewer is not found, double click on this section will not perform any action.

 To search inside the CPInfo file, type your search text in the search text box (e.g., "policy") and press ENTR.